-The 2017-2019 Strategic Plan is the third in a series of guiding documents focused on the governance and operation of Exhibition Place.
-Since adoption of the 2009-2013 plan much has changed.
+The 2017 - 2019 Strategic Plan is the third in a series of guiding documents focused on the governance and operation of Exhibition Place.
+Since adoption of the 2009 - 2013 plan much has changed.
 The surrounding communities have seen explosive growth.
 The focus and use of adjacent lands (notably Ontario Place) has changed.
 The business operations at Exhibition Place have evolved.

-Whereas the 2009-2013 plan set the basis for strategic planning with a clear focus on the future while grounded in the site's heritage value, the 2014-2016 plan looked ahead to transformational opportunities such as Exhibition Place's role as the major venue host for the 2015 Pan Am Games.
+Whereas the 2009 - 2013 plan set the basis for strategic planning with a clear focus on the future while grounded in the site's heritage value, the 2014 - 2016 plan looked ahead to transformational opportunities such as Exhibition Place's role as the major venue host for the 2015 Pan Am Games.

 Future plans need to address the integration of the site into the evolving community in which Exhibition Place is located.

-Development of the current Strategic Plan also recognizes that the Board of Governors, management, and staff of Exhibition Place serve multiple roles on behalf of the City of Toronto, specifically as:
+Development of the current Strategic Plan also recognizes that the Board of Governors, management and staff of Exhibition Place serve multiple roles on behalf of the City of Toronto, specifically as:

-- manager and steward of the publicly-owned lands and buildings owned by the city including event and meeting spaces, as well as the parkland available to the community; - partner in supporting activities and business functions operated within the grounds; and - landlord for the city buildings leased to commercial and public sector enterprises.
+- manager and steward of the publicly-owned lands and buildings owned by the city including convention, event and meeting spaces, as well as the parkland available to the community; - partner in supporting activities and business functions operated within the grounds; - Iandlord for the city buildings leased to commercial and public sector enterprises.

-Ultimately the Plan serves as a framework to guide the land, built assets, and operating businesses comprising Exhibition Place.
+Ultimately the Plan serves as a framework to guide the land, built assets and operating businesses comprising Exhibition Place.

-Exhibition Place Strategic Planning Evolution and Context 2009-2013 2014-2016 2017-2019 STI RATEGIC PLAN THEME AND FOCUS Always Moving Forward While Building on the Past Transformational Opportunities Integration Within a Vibrant, Emerging Neighbourhood MAJOR ACTIVITIES/INITIATIVES Beanfield Centre renovation Beanfield Centre: LEED Silver certification Ontario Place closes Downtown casino debate CNEA independence Pan Am Games host venue BMO Field expansion Argonauts relocation Enercare Centre: LEED EBOM Gold certification Biosteel Centre opening (Raptors) Hotel X opens Festival Plaza build continues Completion of the new Stanley Barracks Park Opening of the Stanley Barracks archaeological site REPRESENTATIVE MA JOR EVENTS (ENERCARE AND BEA NFIELD CENTRES) Aga Khan Celebration G8/G20 Media Centre Volleyball Canada Perfect China Salesforce NBA Jam Session Pan Am Games Grey Cup MLS Cup NHL Centennial Classic International Cyber Risk Management Conference Ontario Public Health Convention Military and Health Research Forum Indigenous Women's Summit SURROUNDING NEI GHBOURHOOD POPULATION (EG. L BERTY VILLAGE) - 7,000 1 1,100 ■ 15,500 (forecast 2019) Population growth in the past decade for the surrounding neighbourhoods (2 km radius of Exhibition Place) of Parkdale, Liberty Village, Fort York, Bathurst Quay, and City Place is estimated to be 30,000 SURROUNDING NEIG HBOURHOOD EMPLOYMENT (EG. L IBERTY VILLAGE) 8 ,000 (2012) 1 0,200 (2016) 1 3,500 (2019) FINANCIAL PERFORMANCE: SURPLUS (AVG/YEAR) • \$2.53M • \$.450M Target to achieve or exceed previous 3-year average SOGR CAPITAL EXPENDITURES FUNDED BY CITY TAX BASE (AVG/YEAR) • \$10.11M ■ \$5.36M ■ \$4.90M FINANCIAL PERFORMANCE: ECONOMIC IMPACT (AVG/YEAR) - \$380M - \$400M - \$420M
+Exhibition Place Strategic Planning Evolution and Context 2009 - 2013 2014 - 2016 2017 - 2019 STR ATEGIC PLAN THEME AND FOCUS Always Moving Forward While Building on the Past Transformational Opportunities Integration Within a Vibrant, Emerging Neighbourhood 1 MAJOR ACTIVITIES/INITIATIVES Beanfield Centre renovation Ontario Place closes Beanfield Centre: LEED Silver certification Downtown casino debate CNEA independence Pan-Am Games host venue BMO Field expansion Argonauts relocation Enercare Centre: LEED EBOM Gold certification Biosteel Centre opening (Raptors) Hotel X opens Festival Plaza completed Completion of the new Stanley Barracks Park Opening of the Stanley Barracks archeological site REPRESENTATIVE MA.
+JOR EVENTS (ENERCARE AND BEA Aga Khan Celebration G8/G20 Media Centre Volleyball Canada Perfect China Salesforce NBA Jam Session Pan-Am Games Grey Cup MLS Cup NHL Centennial Classic International Cyber Risk Management Conference Ontario Public Health Convention Military and Health Research Forum Indigenous Women's Summit SURROUNDING NEIGH HBOURHOOD POPULATION (EG. L IBERTY VILLAGE) • 7,000 • 11,100 15,500 (forecast 2019) Population growth in the past decade for the surrounding neighbourhoods (2km radius of Exhibition Place) of South Parkdale, Liberty Village, Fort York, Bathurst Quay and City Place is estimated to be 30,000 SURROUNDING NEIGHBOURHOOD EMPLOYMENT (EG. LIBERTY VILLAGE) 8,000 (2012) 10,200 (2016) 13,500 (2019) PERFORMANCE: SURPLUS (AVG/ · · · · • \$2.53M • \$.450M Target to achieve or exceed previous 3-yr ENDITURES FUNDED BY CITY TAX , , • \$10.11M ■ \$5.36M ■ \$4.90M FINANCIAL PERFORMANCE: ECONOMIC IMPACT (AVG/YEAR) • \$380M • \$400M • \$420M